tiinajt/CA-analyze/README.md

 Project: Unsupervised learning for breast cancer classification Team : BC-analyze

-We investigated linear and non-linear unsupervised approaches for breast cancer classfication using rna-sequencing data.
+We investigated linear and non-linear unsupervised approaches for breast cancer classfication using single cell rna-sequencing data.